Common questions. Straight answers.

 How much does a new fence cost in San Diego?

-For a typical 150-foot backyard: chain link runs $4,200–$6,500 installed; cedar privacy $6,800–$11,500; Class-A vinyl privacy $8,500–$14,000.
+In the San Diego market, a typical 150-foot backyard runs $4,200–$6,500 installed for chain link; cedar privacy $6,800–$11,500; Class-A vinyl privacy $8,500–$14,000.
 Pool-barrier installs start around $3,400 for removable mesh, $6,800 for ornamental aluminum.
-Written, line-item quotes every time.
+Ask the pro for a written, line-item quote.

 How fast can you get out for an estimate?